airpair/creating-components-p3-angular2-directives/post.md

 Implementing the same functionality in Angular 2 looks *considerably better* -- far cleaner and easier to understand -- because Angular 2 leverages the power of web components.
 And as you saw earlier in [Part 1](https://www.airpair.com/javascript/posts/creating-container-components-part-1-shadow-dom), web components can be pretty powerful.

-We'll be using an Angular 2 directive type called a **component directive**.
-Component directives combine the best of both worlds: web component standards and the advantages of Angular - bindings, DI, and so on.
+To recreate our 1.3 directive, we'll be building an Angular 2 **component**.
+Angular 2 components combine the best of both worlds: web component standards and the advantages of Angular - bindings, DI, and so on.

-To convert our directive into an Angular 2 component directive, we need to re-wire three key things: how we're inserting custom content, how we're defining scope, and how we're registering our directive.
+To convert our directive to Angular 2, we need to re-wire three key things: how we're inserting custom content, how we're defining scope, and how we're registering our directive.

 ![Differences between Angular 1.3 and Angular 2.0](https://8604d17a51d354cba084d27f632b78fe46e70205.googledrive.com/host/0Bws_6WaNR1DWelh6X1hLcTlBR1E/Screen%20Shot%202015-03-22%20at%2012.24.49%20PM.png)